atlarredondo/SelfDrivingCarND-Behavior-Clonning/writeup.md

 I added enhanced images by flipping the center images my first dataset and added another set of data by recording a lap backwards.
 This improve the model but it was still not good enough and it drifted from the center in the sharp corners.

-At this moment, I realized that acquiring more data was key to improve the model testing performance even though this caused the loss to increased by a little bit.
+During this time, I realized that acquiring more data was key to improve the model testing performance even though this caused the loss to increased by a little bit.
 I re recorded the data and made sure to stay in the center of the road by driving the car slowly.
 In addition, I decided to add the left and right images and use a correction factor of +/-0.2.
 My final testing dataset consisted of the two laps of data, one forward the another one backwards, with the center, left, right raw and flipped images.